 New Glenn is similar to its main competitor, Falcon 9, with some differences.
 Like Falcon 9, New Glenn’s first stage contains engines that can be re-lit during descent to allow a soft landing, and the rocket has six extendable landing legs that deploy just before touchdown (Falcon 9’s first stage has four legs).
 Blue Origin also plans for New Glenn to land on a mobile, sea-based platform — SpaceX currently lands their rockets on drone ships.
 The current New Glenn landing platform ship, Jacklyn (named for Bezos’ mother), measures an impressive 380 feet by 150 feet (115 meters by 45 meters) in size, larger than the platforms used by SpaceX.
 This ship replaces an earlier version of the Blue Origin mobile sea-based landing platform, also named Jacklyn.

 New Glenn’s first stage, unlike Falcon 9, is outfitted with four movable, aerodynamic control surfaces referred to as fins, which allow for attitude adjustment during the descent and landing of the first stage.
-Below these fins, the first stage is also adorned with four strakes.
+Below these fins, the first stage is also adorned with two strakes.
 Strakes are long, winglike projections that control airflow and provide stabilization.
 The strakes on New Glenn will provide some lift during flight of the first stage, and strakes in general are used to increase the stability of both rockets and aircraft in flight.
 The fins and strakes give New Glenn a very different profile than the streamlined Falcon 9.

 Launch delays